 It’s so easy to bake or air-fry samosas.
 Three things to keep in mind:

 1. Use a slightly higher fat to flour ratio.
-For instance, here, I use 2 tablespoon of oil per cup of flour
+For instance, here, I use 2 tbsp of oil per cup of flour

 2. Add a bit of baking soda to the dough when you knead if you want it ultra crispy (I haven’t done that here, but it’s an easy option)